 This cake starts with cutting up a whole orange, peel and all and whizzing it up in a blender or food processor.
 The orange then gets mixed with egg yolks and sugar, then flour.
 Finally, the egg whites are beaten to stiff peaks and folded in to the batter.
 Despite the addition of beaten egg whites, this is quite a sturdy cake once baked.
 Perfect for slicing.

 I topped my cake off with a cream cheese frosting, which wasn’t part of the original recipe, but since I happened to have some cream cheese on hand, I couldn’t resist.
 The original used a warm glaze of icing sugar melted with orange juice, then poured over the cake at serving, which would be nice as well, I’m sure.

-I baked this loaf in my long, narrow loaf pan (it’s 4×12″) and it took about 50 minutes to cook.
-A 9×5″ loaf pan should work.
+I baked this loaf in my long, narrow tea loaf pan (it’s 4×12″) and it took about 50 minutes to cook.
+A 9×5″ loaf pan should also work.
 In any event, the batter should fill the pan just a bit over half.
 So obviously, note that the cooking time will vary greatly, depending on your baking pan size and shape.
 Watch closely and test with a cake tester regularly.
 The tester should come out clean.

-Whole Orange Tea Cake
+Get the Recipe: Whole Orange Cake Loaf

 For the cake:

 - 1 medium whole orange, (any variety, but one with thinner peel will be sweeter or thicker peel a bit more tart)

 - 1 1/2 cups (300 g) white granulated sugar